The economy

 Bonds

-• The 10-year U.S. Treasury note yield rose to 4.44% over the week.
+• The 10-year U.S. Treasury note yield rose to 4.39% for the week.

 • High-yield bonds led the markets, followed by corporate bonds and government bonds.